Malvik Municipality: Geography

 Malvik Municipality is located to the east of the city of Trondheim, one of Norway's largest cities.
 Many people in Malvik have their place of employment in Trondheim, though there is some local industry in Malvik itself.

 The northern part of Malvik lies along the Trondheimsfjord, and it is along this coastal section that the vast majority of the population lives, and where schools, and places of employment are located.
 The municipal center is Hommelvik, situated about 25 km east of Trondheim, and it has long been the main population area in Malvik.
 In the last few decades the area around Vikhammer and Hundhammeren (about 10 km to the west) has grown larger than Hommelvik.
 The area has many new housing areas, businesses, and shopping.
 Collectively, the new area is referred to as the Malvik urban area.

 The southern part of the municipality consists mostly of farming and forest areas, with many attractive areas for hiking and cross-country skiing.
 The Homla river runs north to the Trondheimsfjord.
 The lake Jonsvatnet lies on the western border of the municipality.
 The highest point in the municipality is the 624.34 m tall mountain Baklipynten, located on the border with Selbu Municipality.

 In the southeastern part of Malvik there is the Jøsås exclaves.
 Three farmsteads, Øvre Jøsås, Store Jøsås, and Lille Jøsås belonging to Malvik Municipality are exclaved inside Stjørdal Municipality in two different exclaves. Øvre Jøsås and Store Jøsås are located in one exclave (the western one) while Lille Jøsås is making another exclave (the eastern one).
 The exclaves only have road access to Malvik Municipality even though they are inside Stjørdal Municipality's borders.
 The distance between the two exclaves is very small, only about 8 m at the nearest.

 Government

 Malvik Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.
+Waste management has since 2000 been provided by the intermunicipal agency Innherred Renovasjon, and waste collection has been operated by ReTrans Midt since 2018.